ronlanla/cover-client-js/docs/programmatic-interface.md

 The `mergeIntoTestClass` function can be used to generate tests from an array of Diffblue Cover API results and merge them into an existing test class.

-All off these results should relate to the same class under test and so must all have the same `sourceFilePath` value, and must all have `testedFunction` values that when parsed produce the same `className` and `packageName` values.
+All off these results should relate to the same class under test and so must all have the same `sourceFilePath` value, and must all have `testedFunction` values that when parsed produce the same `className` and `packageName` values (See [Group results](#-group-results) below).

 The existing test class should relate to the same class under test as the results.